awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/project-viewer-getting-started.md

 ## Exploring project assets and their data<a name="project-viewer-exploring-assets"></a>

-While you will typically use the dashboards that the project owner prepared for you, you can also view property values for the assets included in a project\.
-You might, for example, want to check the model, install date, or location for a piece of equipment\.
+While you will typically use the dashboards that the project owner prepared for you, you can also view properties and alarms for the assets included in a project\.
+For example, you might check the model, install date, or location for a piece of equipment\.

 **Note**
 As a project viewer, you can view only those assets that are contained in projects to which you have access\.